 • highlight how our products can fulfil your company’s specific data security goals,

-• explain how Safetica’s DLP solutions can help achieve regulatory compliance, and
+• explain how Safetica’s DLP and Insider Risk Management solutions can help achieve regulatory compliance, and

 • answer your questions about our products and their implementation, and address any of your concerns.